UnionRolistes/Bot-Roles/privacy.md

 This data may be collected automatically by some Services.
 This data is used to facilitate critical functionality of Services, and are vital to its operation.

 -   Any data needed for standard operation of Bots, such as Server permissions and members.
 This data is stored in the cache of the Bot, and will not be stored long-term.
+-   Server member counts and role counts are a vital part of this service.
+This data is collected automatically.
+This data is anonymous regarding the single user.
+E.g. only a number will be stored of resemble the number of users with a specific role, never a detailled list with user ids.

 #### Collected via User registration